nlacquaniti/MarsProject/README.md

 ## Personal tasks

-I've worked on various trask like :
+I've worked on various tasks like :

 - UI programming.